How Attachment Styles Influence Therapy Outcomes:

 Key Findings

-People who experienced a rapid response were more open to working on strong emotions earlier in therapy.
+- Therapy transcripts revealed that people who experienced a rapid response tended to be more willing to own and process strong emotions earlier in therapy.

-Early differences in the therapy process (as early as Session 3) reflected these patterns, even when the therapeutic relationship appeared strong on the surface.
+- Early differences in the therapy transcripts (as early as Session 3) reflected these patterns, even when the therapeutic relationship appeared strong.

 Why This Matters